 February 2018 - Website Update

 I have updated the website to add a variety of links received from other senior help organizations in the States.
 These are all well-written articles providing a wealth of informaton for seniors and how to care for them.
-Please visit the Links page to view these and bookmark those of particular interest to you.
-We are always open to recommendations.
+Please visit the Resources page to view these and bookmark those of particular interest to you.

 November 19, 2017 - Slight name change for our HMSC Group